 Second, disallowance can result from a failure to properly calculate the tax credit benefit, often as a result of a misallocation of costs as eligible to benefit from the tax credit that later are found to be inflated or ineligible.
 This scenario is more challenging for a sponsor trying to quantify recapture risk.
 To address this concern, sponsors typically will obtain detailed appraisals on the value of the project.
 In addition, tax-equity investors sometimes will obtain insurance coverage for any losses resulting from investment tax credit recapture (and the costs of interest and penalties that may be assessed by the IRS in connection with such recapture).

 Recapture risk is an issue for lenders to the extent that the tax-equity documentation allows cash sweeps to the tax-equity investor to cover recapture obligations ahead of scheduled principal and interest due and payable to the lenders.
 To address this risk, sponsors often provide the lenders with an indemnity covering these cash diversions.

 III Recent Developments in Tax-equity

-As further described below, a wide variety of developments affecting the legal, commercial and technological landscape of tax-equity financings have developed in recent years.
+As further described below, a variety of developments affecting the legal, commercial and technological landscape of tax-equity financings continue to unfold.

 iii Solar tariff impact